-Necessary: IS 511 or IS 512 (in spring semester: parallel attendance possible)
+Necessary: IS 512 (in spring semester: parallel attendance possible)

-Contact hours Independent study time
+Forms of teaching and learning Contact hours Independent study time

 Lecture 2 SWS 15 SWS

-ECTS 6
+ECTS credits 6

 Language English

 Form of assessment Written exam (60 min., 80%), case study (20%)

-Restricted Admission yes
+Restricted admission yes

 Further information Although IS 513 has no max. number of participants, an enrollment via the student portal is necessary for getting access to the course material.
 You will be directly admitted if you meet the requirements.